Chapter 6: Multiple Qubits and Entanglement

 • It is not a physical connection.
 There is no wire, no field, no signal traveling between entangled particles.
 Entanglement is a property of the joint quantum state, not a force or interaction.

 In 1935, Einstein, Podolsky, and Rosen published a paper arguing that quantum mechanics must be incomplete.
-Their argument went like this: prepare two particles in the state $|\Psi^-\rangle$ and send them far apart.
+Their original argument used continuous position and momentum variables, but David Bohm reformulated it in 1951 using the cleaner language of spin-1/2 particles, which is the version universally taught today.
+In Bohm's formulation: prepare two particles in the singlet state $|\Psi^-\rangle$ and send them far apart.
 If Alice measures her qubit and gets $|0\rangle$, she instantly knows Bob's qubit is $|1\rangle$.
-EPR argued this means Bob's qubit "already had" a definite value, and quantum mechanics simply failed to describe it - there must be "hidden variables."
+EPR argued this means Bob's qubit "already had" a definite value - there must be "hidden variables" that quantum mechanics fails to describe.

 In 1964, John Bell showed this reasoning leads to a testable prediction.
-He derived an inequality (Bell's inequality) that any hidden-variable theory must satisfy.
+He derived an inequality that any local hidden-variable theory must satisfy.
 Quantum mechanics predicts violations of this inequality, and experiments - from Alain Aspect's pioneering work in 1982 to the loophole-free tests of 2015 - have consistently confirmed the quantum prediction.
 Nature really is "spooky."
 Entangled particles do not carry predetermined values; their correlations are genuinely quantum.

 Predict, Observe, Explain: entanglement in action